 Insurance and InsurTech

-This is done through advanced ML models that analyze vast amounts of data in near real time.
+With machine learning, financial applications analyze vast amounts of data in near real time.
 As models spot subtle patterns in this data, AI-driven systems become capable of streamlining underwriting and expediting claims processing while also pinpointing anomalies indicative of fraudulent activity.

 Another important technology that works in conjunction with AI is data analytics in insurance, which informs risk assessment, pricing, and customer segmentation.
 In this way, insurers get the opportunity to deliver customer-centric products.